LukasVoeller/2020_RM_UltimateSidebar/Readme.md

 ### MSI Afterburner

 For the graphics card info this skin requires you to have MSI Afterburner installed and running at all times.
 It is recommended to have it start with Windows.
-Once you have it installed, move the MSIAfterburner.dll from "RM_2019_UltimateSidebar\Setup" into "C:\Program Files\Rainmeter\Plugins"
+Once you installed it, move the "MSIAfterburner.dll" from "RM_2019_UltimateSidebar\Setup" into "C:\Program Files\Rainmeter\Plugins"

 ### Spicetify